jo-makar/matasano/set5/README.md

 Set "p" to 37 and "g" to 5.
 This algorithm is so easy I'm not even going to explain it.
 Just do what I do.

 Generate "a", a random number mod 37.
-Now generate "A", which is "g" raised to the "a" power mode 37
+Now generate "A", which is "g" raised to the "a" power mod 37
 --- A = (g**a) % p.

 Do the same for "b" and "B".